psychemedia/eurydice-resources/resources/__foundering_of_the_eurydice.md

 ```

-With the first Coroner's court over, mutterings were afoot about the need for a fuller inquiry:
+With the first Coroner's court over, mutterings were afoot about the need for a fuller inquiry.

+We might also note the following observation in relation to the original myth (_"within sight of their homes"_):

+> "The appalling accident to Her Majesty's ship Eurydice, whereby numerous families are rendered comparatively destitute through loss of the bread-winner, calls for the sympathy of all who hold that England should ever maintain her supremacy on the ocean, and this meeting pledges itself to use every endeavour to alleviate, as far as possible, the grievous loss sustained by the widows, orphans and relatives of those who, within sight of their homes, perished in the execution of their duty to their country."

 ```{admonition} THE LOSS OF THE EURYDICE. - Friday, March 29th, 1878